-Drugs that are typically high-cost agents that may be administered orally, by inhalation, implantation or injection and possess any of the following characteristics:
+Specialty drugs are drugs that are typically high-cost agents that may be administered orally, by inhalation, implantation or injection and possess any of the following characteristics:

 - .
-Are used to treat or diagnose rare or complex diseases - .
-Require close clinical supervision or monitoring of side effects - .
-Require special handling - .
-Have limited access or restricted distribution channels
+Are used to treat or diagnose rare or complex diseases, - .
+Require close clinical supervision or monitoring of side effects, - .
+Require special handling and/or

+.
+Have limited access or restricted distribution channels.